-If a picture is worth 1,000 words, then video must be worth millions.
+If a picture is worth 1,000 words, then fundraising videos must be worth millions.

 Actually, Forrester Research says one minute of video is worth 1.8 million words.